AnandChowdhary/writing/graduation-project.md

 In the dynamic environment that is the modern workplace, changing appointment parameters is commonplace.
 A study found that 66% of all scheduled meetings by a CEO underwent a parameter change [4].
 Inevitably, once a meeting is scheduled, it requires “continuous maintenance, as new events often prompt meeting updates and reschedules” [8].
 To finalize the meeting parameters, the EIVA should take into account the parameter preferences of both the user and all guests.

 To make sure that all guests have the most recent parameters, confirmations and reminders may be sent by the EIVA.
 However, not all users use the same calendaring software, with some professionals using no digital calendar at all.
 Kincaid (1985) reported that approximately one half of all meetings scheduled by professionals were with users using a different calendaring system than their own [6].
 Therefore, the EIVA will be required to send these emails using industry standards supported by most software.
 The primary standard to store and exchange calendaring and scheduling information is the Internet Calendaring and Scheduling Core Object Specification (iCalendar) [29].

-### Modern web applications

-_This section will talk about the methods and techniques of modern webapps, using different stacks, deploying PWAs, etc.
-_

-## Ideation

-_This section will show the ideation stage of development, including many cycles of prototypes and mockups for the app UI, the system architecture, etc.
-_

-## Specification

-_This section will discuss the specifics on how the EIVA will be built _

 ## Realization